Northampton Community College will accept credits when transferring from another institution when the following criteria are met:

 Transfer with a Bachelor's degree

-A student possessing a baccalaureate degree from a regionally accredited college or university and enrolling at Northampton in an Associate's degree program shall be considered to have completed the general education core requirements except for required courses identified by the program faculty.
+A student possessing a baccalaureate degree from a regionally accredited college or university and enrolling at Northampton in an Associate's degree or Certificate program shall be considered to have completed the general education core requirements except for required courses identified by the program faculty.
 Check with Admissions Office for approved list of general education courses transferrable into each program.
 A student possessing a baccalaureate degree from an institution not regionally accredited will have the credential reviewed on a case by case basis.